Spiel0r/orpheus/README.md

-# orpheus is a simple streaming client
+# ORPHEUS - a simple streaming client

 the following instruction runs and is tested on a raspberry pi 4 the project requires mpd, mpc and nginx